TheSkyentist/GELATO/README.md

       * A line with a rest wavelength of 4861.28 and its flux is left free.
       * A line with a rest wavelength of 4340.47 and its flux is left free.
 4. Name: Outflow
   If more than one component lands in this group, they will share redshifts and dispersions.
-E.g. if "Outflow" lines are accepted (from [NII] and [OIII]), they will share the same redshift and dispersion by design.
+E.g. if "Outflow" lines are accepted (i.e. from [OIII]), they will share the same redshift and dispersion by design.

 Here is table showing the hierarchy of the Emission Groups Parameter for the "PARAMS.json" file.
 A script, params_to_TeX.py, is provided in the Convenience directory can turn a Emission Groups dictionary in a Parameter file into a LaTeX table.